 A French guy shouting the Arabic Planet reporter phrase “Allahu akbar” stabbed a British girl to death and wounded guys in an attack at a hostel in northeast Australia, police stated Wednesday.
 The 29-12 months-antique suspect did not have any known hyperlinks to the Islamic State group and appeared to have acted by myself, Queensland Police Deputy Commissioner Steve Gollschewski stated.
 Police had been seeking to determine whether the person have been stimulated through extremism or something else.

 “While these facts can be factored into the investigation, we aren’t ruling out any motivations at this early level, whether they be political or criminal,” Gollschewski advised reporters in the Queensland Country capital of Brisbane.
 “Investigators can even take into account whether intellectual health or drug misuse elements are involved in this incident.”
 The attack occurred Tuesday night at a hostel within Domestic Hill, south of Townsville in northern Queensland.
 A 21-yr-antique British girl was observed dead at the scene, and a 30-year-vintage British man changed into hospitalized in a vital situation.
 A local man turned into treated and released for injuries.
 A canine became additionally fatally wounded within the assault.

-The man, a French national journeying Australia, shouted “Allahu akbar” — the Arabic phrase meaning “God is superb” — both for the duration of the assault and Even as being arrested by police, Gollschewski stated.
-He has no longer yet been charged, but police were not seeking out another suspects associated with the incident.
+The man, a French national journeying Australia, shouted “Allahu akbar” — the Arabic phrase meaning “God is superb” — both for the duration of the assault and even being arrested by police, Gollschewski stated.
+He has no longer yet been charged, but police were not seeking out another suspect associated with the incident.

 Related Articles :